tilse/task-view-enhancer/README.md

 Windows + right click -> resize windows<br>
 ->picks the closest window corner to resize from<br>
-->snaps to your work area (doesn't include your task bar) ->maximizes the window when the window snapped in all corners
+->snaps to your work area (doesn't include your task bar) and other windows ->maximizes the window when the window snapped in all screen corners

 Holding shift limits movement to one axis (press shift **after** starting a function)